simonetimi/message-board/README.md

 # mini-message-board

-Message board app with added authentications.
+Message board app with added authentication.

-Users will only be able the name of the author of the messages when logged in.
+Users will only be able to post and see the name of the authors when logged in.

 **Live Demo:** The application is deployed at [https://mini-message-board-lit.onrender.com/](https://mini-message-board-lit.onrender.com/).